Taronga Zoo to Balmoral Beach Walk

 Chowder Bay

-Take your time to explore Chowder Bay and enjoy the panoramic views of Sydney Harbour, with Clifton Gardens and Chowder Head to the south and Watsons Bay and South Head on the opposite side of the Harbour.
+Take your time to explore Chowder Bay and soak in the sweeping views of Sydney Harbour, with Clifton Gardens and Chowder Head to the south and Watsons Bay and South Head on the opposite side.

-To continue on the main walking track, look for the signpost that says Headland Park and Bungaree’s Walkway, next to the cafe near the parking area.
+To continue on the main walking track, look for the signpost for Headland Park and Bungaree’s Walkway, located next to the cafe near the parking area.

 Bungaree's Walkway in Chowder Bay